prakhar0711/Learn-React-Js/03_customReact/Readme.md

 9. proprs further contain href and target. target:'\_blank'<br>
 10. the element furthur has a children<br>

----- reactElement is given by react as default but we are defining our own react so we have defined a reactElement to see what is going in behind and how react renders html tags
+<p>reactElement is given by react as default but we are defining our own react so we have defined a reactElement to see what is going in behind and how react renders html tags</p><br>

----- now we need a method to render the reactElement we have created
+<p>Now we need a method to render the reactElement we have created</p><br>

 1. customRender(what to inject,where to inject)<br>
 2. in our case customRender(reactElement,mainContainer)<br>